oreum-industries/oreum_cs_ons_slides/README.md

 reference tables.

-This dataset requires multiple advanced modelling methods to handle and mitigate bad / messy data, and in particular a very unusual **right-trunctation**.
+This dataset requires multiple advanced modelling methods to handle and mitigate bad / messy data, and in particular a very unusual **right-truncation**.

-See comprehensive explanations and deep technical demonstratations of various survival models in our public project
+See comprehensive explanations and deep technical demonstrations of various survival models in our public project
 [**Oreum Survival**](https://github.com/oreum-industries/oreum_survival)
 including Accelerated Failure Time and Piecewise Regression Models